 The six options for a strategic urban extension within the district are intended to accommodate additional growth and development, as are the suggested alternatives.
 The findings demonstrate that new development is likely to have a negative effect upon some of the SA objectives wherever it is located.
-Accordingly, all of the options / alternatives would have negative effects upon SA objectives relating to environmental issues (SA objectives 6 - 10) due to the overall loss of green field land, and where the loss of open countryside would reduce the opportunity for people to enjoy the district's heritage (SA objective 3).
+Accordingly, all of the options / alternatives would have negative effects upon SA objectives feating to environmental issues (SA objectives 6 - 10) due to the overall loss of green field land, and where the loss of open countryside would reduce the opportunity for people to enjoy the district's heritage (SA objective 3).
 Accordingly, significant mitigation measures would need to be in place to effectively overcome these negative effects. eg careful scheme design, creation of new areas of green infrastructure to .
-This will rely on other policies within the district, but to be really effective in meeting the SA such a policy will need to be supported by a range of other policies in the Local Plan.
+This will rely on other policies within the Local Plan.
+In conclusion, the appraisal provides some support for an urban extension within the district, but to be really effective in meeting the SA such a policy will need to be supported by a range of other policies in the Local Plan.